lekhasapers/lekhasapers/README.md

 ### Featured Projects

 - **KCSB-FM Digital Archive**
    Spearheaded the creation of a digital archive using Omeka-S for KCSB-FM.
-The project integrates UI/UX design and back-end development, and it represents one of the first archives hosted by a radio station.
+The project integrates UI/UX design and back-end development, and it represents one of the first archival databases hosted by a college radio station.

 ### Interests and Skills